gridxdev/bluegrid-docs/source/docs/shape_tool.md

-In BlueGrid standard edition, shape tools are tools to draw almost any 2D shapes that are usually used in construction blueprints, such as line, rectangle, polygon, spline, path, shapes with wholes in side...etc.
+In BlueGrid standard edition, shape tools are tools to draw almost any type of 2D shapes that are usually used in construction blueprints, such as line, rectangle, polygon, spline, path, shapes with wholes in side...etc.
 All shapes drawn using shape tools have metric values and can subscribe to material tags.
 Metric values are derived from shapes as rendered visuals (what you see is what you get).
 While drawing, to get the best accuracy, you should turn on point snap options.

-**1. Line tool:** A line is instituted from arbitrary two different points.
-To draw a line, select line tool, and pick two points.
+**1. Line tool:** A line is formed from two different points.
+To draw a line, select line tool, and pick two different points.
 ![type:video](https://www.youtube.com/embed/jlWXRpokY8M?si=lifopBsON2MKEDrq)
 <figcaption>Line tool</figcaption>